Exposing the Global Population Control Agenda

 The first step in such a massive change in policy is, of course, to change our vision and our values.
 In order to do this, we must repudiate old ways of thinking and outmoded ways of accomplishing our objectives.

-NSSM-200 represents the worst aspect of the “advanced” nations meddling in the most intimate affairs of lesser developed nations.
-It symbolizes as no other document does the face of the “ugly American.”
+NSSM-200 represents the worst aspect of the “advanced” nations meddling in the most intimate affairs of less-developed nations.
+It strongly reinforces the image of the “ugly American.”
 It advocates violating the most precious freedoms and autonomy of the individual through coercive family planning programs.

-NSSM-200 does not emphasize the rights or welfare of individuals or of nations, just the “right” of the United States to have unfettered access to the natural resources of developing nations.
-The United States and the other nations of the developed world, as well as ideologically motivated population control NGOs, should be supporting and guiding authentic economic development that allows the people of each nation to use their resources for their own benefit, thereby leading to an enhancement of human rights worldwide and healthier economies for all.
+The Kissinger Report purports to show concern for the rights or welfare of individuals and of nations, but it was conceived from the imperialistic concept that the United States has the “right” to have unfettered access to the natural resources of developing nations.
+The United States and the other nations of the developed world, as well as ideologically-motivated population control NGOs, should be supporting and guiding authentic economic development that allows the people of each nation to use their resources for their own benefit, thereby leading to an enhancement of human rights worldwide and healthier economies for all.

-All that the tens of billions of dollars of population control expenditures have accomplished is to make hundreds of millions of large poor families into small poor families.
-If this massive amount of money had instead been put to the service of authentic economic development—better schools, drinking water, roads, health care—hundreds of millions of people would be living much better lives now.
+All that the tens of billions of dollars of government population control expenditures have accomplished is to make hundreds of millions of large poor families into small poor families.